A walk with the deans and directors of the School of Business

-In all, Dr. Slater had over 60 research articles published, mainly in his focus of marketing strategy.
-His articles and other work have been cited over 30,000 times and still get cited in the present day.
+In all, Dr. Slater had more than 60 research articles published, mainly in his focus of marketing strategy.
+His articles and other work have been cited more than 30,000 times and still get cited in the present day.

 1998-2000: Dr. P.V.
 (Sundar) Balakrishnan, Director

 Dr. P.V.
-(Sundar) Balakrishnan and the UW Bothell School of Business have been together since the beginning.
+(Sundar) Balakrishnan and UW Bothell’s School of Business have been together since the beginning.
 His time as director coincided with major changes happening in what was then the business program.

-He served as Business Program Director from 1998-2000, the last years that the program was based at Canyon Park.
+He served as director of the Business Program from 1998-2000, the last years that the program was based at Canyon Park.
 He oversaw the transition from the crowded building the program was using to the new campus east of downtown Bothell.
-Dr. Balakrishnan is a founding faculty of the business program, which started in 1994.
+Dr. Balakrishnan is a founding faculty of the program, which started in 1994.